nbicocchi/learn-java-core/assets/slides/E9 - Java Multi-Threading.md

 ### JVM and OS
 A multitasking  operating   system  assigns CPU time (slices) to processes/threads via a kernel component called scheduler.
 Small time-slices (5-20ms) provide the illusion of parallelism of different processes/threads (on multi-core machines it is a partial illusion)

-The JVM is a process and gets the CPU as assigned by the OS’s scheduler
+The JVM is a process and gets the CPU as assigned by the OS’s scheduler.
+However, **Java is a specification** with [many implementations](https://en.wikipedia.org/wiki/List_of_Java_virtual_machines).
 Some JVMs operate like a mini-OS and schedule their own threads.
 Most JVMs use the OS scheduler (a Java thread is actually mapped to a system thread)

-**Java is a specification** with [many implementations](https://en.wikipedia.org/wiki/List_of_Java_virtual_machines)

 ### Why Threads?
 There are many reasons to use threads in your Java programs.
 If you use Android, Swing, JavaFX, Servlets, RMI you may already be using threads without realizing it.